 Proficiency level ten and three solo upper-level recitals are required for graduation.

-Piano (Pedagogy Emphasis)
+Collaborative Piano Emphasis)

 Admission only by approval of the piano faculty.
 Required for graduation: proficiency level nine, senior recital, and three solo performances on upper-level recitals.

 Piano (Jazz Emphasis)